samuelhfish/Home_Sales/README.md

 --- 0.3803226947784424 seconds ---
 ```
 ## Analysis
-While the data set wasn't extremely large, by the end of the exercise we can see the time saved by usingthe cached table and the parquet formatted table.
+While the data set wasn't extremely large, by the end of the exercise we can see the time saved by using the cached table and the parquet formatted table.
 The required time  goes down from .74 to .63 and finally .38 seconds with the parquet formatted table.